phonopy/phonopy/doc/setting-tags.rst

 ``SIGMA``
 ~~~~~~~~~

+A smearing method is used instead of a linear tetrahedron method.
-This tag specifies the smearing width.
-The unit is same as that used
+This tag also specifies the smearing width.
+The unit is same as that
-for phonon frequency.
+used for phonon frequency.
 The default value is the value given by the
 difference of maximum and minimum frequencies divided by 100.

 ::